lhirata/blog/_posts/2020-04-19-baby-boule-recipe.md

 ### Turn Your Dough (Bulk Fermentation)

-1. Fold the dough, like you did in step 4.
+1. [Fold the dough](https://www.youtube.com/watch?v=CQHuWDEo3SA), like you did in step 4.
 This is your first "turn".
 2. Cover the bowl with plastic wrap and let sit for another 20-30 minutes.
 3. Fold the dough, like you did in step 4.
 This is your second "turn".
 4. Cover the bowl with plastic wrap and let sit for another 20-30 minutes.
 5. Fold the dough, like you did in step 4.
 This is your third-- and last-- "turn".
 Let sit until the dough has about double in size (for about 1.5-2 hours from your last fold, or about 5 hours after you did step 5).
-This is the rest of your "bulk fermentation" or "bulk rise" step.
+This is the rest of your ["bulk fermentation"](https://www.kingarthurflour.com/blog/2019/07/22/bread-dough-bulk-fermentation) or "bulk rise" step.

 ### Shape Your Dough

 1. With floured hands, gently ease the dough out onto a lightly floured surface.
 Shape the dough like you did in step 4, with the seams gathering in the middle.
 2. Gently pick up the dough and place with the seam-side down.
-3. Shape the dough into a tight ball:
+3. [Shape the dough](https://www.youtube.com/watch?v=MPdedk9gJLQ) into a tight ball:

     - Cup your hands around the back of the dough ball.
     - Pull the dough ball toward you, about 6 inches.
 This should tighten the dough ball.
     - Turn the dough ball a quarter turn, and repeat.
     - Turn and pull the dough ball until you have gone all the way around the dough ball 2-3 times.

-4. Lightly flour the proofing basket (aka banneton).
+4. Lightly flour the banneton.
 If you're using a dish towel and colander, lay the dish towel flat in the colander and lightly flour the dish towel.
 You need enough flour so the dough won't stick.
 5. Scoop the dough ball up with your hands and place seam-side down in the basket / towel-lined colander.

 ### Wait (Second Rise)